stungeye/Programming-1-Notes/docs/06-container-structures/02-arrays.md

 Here's a program that demonstrates some of the differences between `std::array` and C-Style Arrays.

 <iframe height="700px" width="100%" src="https://repl.it/@stungeye/C-Style-Array-Copy?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+## Out of Bounds Behaviour

+Both C-Style and Standard Arrays are missing array boundary checking.
+Historically this has been (and continues to be) a major source of bugs and security exploits.

+<iframe height="600px" width="100%" src="https://repl.it/@stungeye/Array-Out-of-Bounds?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+💡 Best Practice:
+{: .label .label-green }

+Manually include guards in your code to prevent out of bounds reads or writes.
+{: .d-inline-block }

 ## Looping Over Standard Arrays